-The Project will physically alter more than two acres of land along the shoreline, land under water, and in coastal waters.
+The Project will physically alter land along the shoreline, land under water, and in coastal waters.
 The Project will also affect and be located adjacent to tidal wetlands.
 These alterations are necessary for the construction of CSRMUs that will reduce damage to coastal resources caused by coastal storms similar to Hurricane Sandy.
-Accordingly, the Project will ultimately improve degraded tidal ecosystems (e.g. Jamaica Bay), improve habitat for wildlife and fish, and provide erosion, flood, and storm control.
+The RDGRR/EIS provides detailed analyses of impacts to fish and wildlife habitat, and any mitigation that is required to compensate for significant (permanent, extensive, long term) losses.